Guide to Making Your Own Paper Lanterns

 Lighting the lantern is the sixth step.

-Any outdoor solar light or battery-operated light will work inside your lantern.
+Either a battery-operated bulb or a solar-powered outdoor light would work inside your lantern.
 Notes are provided below.
 My lanterns originally came with the above battery-operated lights.
 There's a degree of care required when turning them on.
 They give off a nice glow if properly tightened, but only at the right angle.
-By the end, each lantern had not one but two bulbs.
+Ultimately, each lantern had two bulbs.

 These battery-powered lights are for show and won't provide any real illumination.